COUN 500 - Orientation

 This course provides advanced doctoral and advanced master's students with knowledge of appropriate use of conceptualization and treatment skills with individuals who employ self-injury as a means of self-regulation.
 Students will learn conceptualization skills and therapeutic interventions facilitative in working with self- injurious behavior.
 Students also will engage in online reading assignments and discussion that will facilitate learning.
 Prerequisites: Master's degree in Counseling or permission of the instructor.

-COUN 640 - Advanced Multivariate Statistics for Counseling
+COUN 640 - Advanced and Multivariate Statistics for Counseling

 Hours: 3

 An advanced doctoral-level statistics course, emphasizing applications to both counseling and other human services.
 Includes a thorough examination of multivariate inferential statistics, along with applying both univariate and multivariate post hoc procedures.
-Usage of a computer- based statistical software tool (Statistical Package for the Social Sciences) will be emphasized.
+Usage of a computer-based statistical software program (Statistical Package for the Social Sciences) will be emphasized.
 Meets requirements for a Level V research tool course.
 Prerequisites: Doctoral standing and completion of Level I, Level II, and Level III tools courses or permission of instructor.

 COUN 650 - Inst Th & Meth in Coun Ed